MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-best-practices.md

 #### Best practices

 * When people look at Line charts, the first thing they see is the shape of the curve.
-So you need to have an x-axis that makes the curve meaningful such a time or distribution categories.
+So you need to have an x-axis that makes the curve meaningful such as time or distribution categories.
 If you put categorical fields like product or geography on the x-axis, the line chart will not be interesting.
 The shape of the curve would provide no meaningful info.

 * If you choose to place multiple charts above and below each other to make it easier to compare across series like this, line up the X-axis.
 Use filters to make sure that Power BI shows the same range of values.
-For example, if you’re looking at date ranges, ensure they're the same date ranges.
+If you’re looking at date ranges, ensure they're the same date ranges.
 For example, 1896 to 2012 on both charts.

 * Make full use of the space.
 If it makes sense for your data, set the start and end points for the Y-axis to eliminate empty space at the top and bottom of your chart.
 It also helps the visual to focus in on the actual data points.
 To set the start and end points: